 A member granted paid education leave is required to return to employment with the University following completion of the leave for a period of two (2) months for every month or part of a month of education leave taken, and shall sign a promissory note to this effect prior to proceeding on leave.
 Where a member does not complete this return to service commitment, the portion of the commitment completed, if any, shall be credited against the member’s promissory note and the balance of any salary benefit received shall be repayable to the University, in accordance with the terms specified in the promissory note, unless waived by the University.

 The provisions of Article 20.3.1 do not apply to education leave requested for the purpose of commencing or continuing full-time studies toward a University degree, diploma or technical program.
-If granted, such leaves will normally be for up to a maximum of one (1) year, but may be reviewed with the consent of the department head.
+If granted, such leaves will normally be for up to a maximum of one (1) year, but may be reviewed with the consent of the Academic/Administrative Leader.

-A letter of application must be submitted to the department head at least three (3) months prior to the commencement of the proposed leave.
+A letter of application must be submitted to the Academic/Administrative Leader at least three (3) months prior to the commencement of the proposed leave.

 20.4 Leave Without Pay

-Leave of absence without pay may be granted to enable a member to spend time away from the University.
-In general, such leaves will be granted, subject to the approval of the department head provided that the work of the department is not seriously disrupted.
+Leave of absence without pay may be granted to enable a member to spend time away from the University, subject to the approval of the Academic/Administrative Leader provided that the work of the department is not unreasonably disrupted.
+Upon written request from the member, the Academic/Administrative Leader or designate will provide written rationale for Leave Without Pay applications that are denied.
 Such leaves may be granted for up to a maximum of one (1) year.
-However, in special circumstances approved by the department head and the Associate Vice-President, Human Resources, an extension of this one-year period may be granted.
+However, in special circumstances approved by the Academic/Administrative Leader and the Associate Vice-President, Human Resources, an extension of this one-year period may be granted.

-Applications must be submitted to the department head as early as possible, preferably not less than three (3) months prior to the date the leave is to commence.
-This requirement may be waived when short periods of leave are requested or in special circumstances approved by the department head
+Applications must be submitted to the people leader as early as possible, preferably not less than three (3) months prior to the date the leave is to commence.
+This requirement may be waived when short periods of leave are requested or in special circumstances approved by the people leader.

 20.5 Leave to Hold Political Office